stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

 derive instance genericScientist :: Generic Scientist
 ```

-It seems lady luck was on our side.
+It seems Lady Luck was on our side.
 The frontend hasn't failed to compile, but that's because we have removed an ID field we weren't using anywhere.
 If we happened to remove a field we were using, the compiler would definitely refuse to compile.
 Now that we have photos on the data type, let's show 'em.